State of Illinois

 Students enrolled between the ages of 14 1/2 through 21 with a medical, physical, mental, hearing, or vision impairment, who also have a504 Plan, IEP, or receive other assistance because of a disability, may be eligible to participate

 The Illinois Department of Human Services' Division of Rehabilitation Services (DRS) is the state's lead agency serving individuals with disabilities.

 DRS works in partnership with people with disabilities and their families to assist them in making informed choices to achieve full community participation through employment, education, and independent living opportunities.

-IDHS/DRS' Transition Initiatives for Youth include:
+IDHS/DRS' Transition Services for Students include:

 Secondary Transitional Experience Program (STEP)

 For more information about DRS services for youth with disabilities, contact: